Prelf1992/mlops-template-repository/README.md

 * Commit 362: CI: Clean up dependencies to support new requirements. at 2025-10-31 11:18:34
 * Commit 363: Build: Clean up module to support new requirements. at 2025-11-03 17:43:17
 * Commit 364: CI: Optimize performance of UI to improve user experience. at 2025-11-05 16:46:10
+* Commit 365: Perf: Optimize performance of utility to align with standards. at 2025-11-05 09:17:25